Naval Air Facility Atsugi: History

 In 1964 a United States Marine Corps F8U-2 Crusader based at the airfield crashed in nearby Machida, Tokyo.
 The pilot ejected, and was not seriously injured, but the crash killed four, and injured 32 people on the ground, and destroyed seven houses.

 In 1969 an EC-121 aircraft of VQ-1 that took off from Atsugi on a reconnaissance mission near North Korea was shot down by a North Korean MiG-21.
 A series of options for response were presented to Nixon but ultimately no action was taken.
 The reconnaissance flights resumed a week later.

-In 1972, the U.S. and Japanese governments agreed to share ownership of the base, after which the Japan Maritime Self Defence Force began operating from there.
+In 1972, the U.S. and Japanese governments agreed to share ownership of the base, after which the Japan Maritime Self-Defense Force began operating from there.